amin-mm-dev/Kortex-A1/README.md

    Blynk.begin(auth, wifi, "AP_SSID", "AP_PASS"); // Initilize Blynk
  ```

 **8-** Finally upload the code to your Kortex A1 board and open serial monitor at 9600 baud.
-You'll see that the noard will connect to your access point and it will
+You'll see that the board will connect to your access point and it will
    automatically start pushing data to Blynk server.
 Now open your Blynk app and enjoy your wireless monitoring! (make sure that D13 led works when you toggle your pushbutton! ;)

 [Here's a demo video of how it should work](https://www.youtube.com/watch?v=qijERRKEPd8)